richardsbenjamin/richardsbenjamin.github.io/_posts/2025-09-06-aurora-encoder-latent-space.md

 ```
 ### PCA (Extreme Temperatures)
-Next, we can perform the PCA on two components.
-Note, there is only one input dataset, as the encoding of all the heatwaves are the same.
-What is different are the percentile labels.
-We will run a logistic regression on each of the percentiles separately; however, for the PCA, we wll construct a multi label array, and since the percentiles overlap (a temperature value greater than the 99th percentile will obviously be greater than the 95th and all the others).
+We then apply PCA with two components.
+Here, there is only a single input dataset, since the encoder representations of the heatwave events are fixed.
+What changes across experiments are the percentile-based labels.

-The multi label array will allow us to see how the...
+For classification, we run a separate logistic regression for each percentile.
+For the PCA visualisation, however, we construct a multi-label array.
+Because percentiles are nested (e.g., values above the 99th percentile are by definition also above the 95th and lower percentiles), this approach captures the hierarchical structure of the labels.

-The PCA plot is shown below.
+This setup enables us to examine not only whether PCA reveals structure for a given percentile, but also whether progressive changes in structure emerge as the percentile threshold increases.

 <figure>
   <img src="/assets/aurora_encoder_pca_ev.png" alt="Graph" width="300" height="300" class="center-image">
   <figcaption class="figcaption-2">Fig. 4: Percentile PCA visualuation of surface embedding</figcaption>